BaBingoBango/BaBingoBango/README.md

 Hello, I'm Ethan Marshall - nice to meet you! 👋

-Thanks for visiting my page here on GitHub - it's where I've uploaded all the code for my [personal programming projects](https://github.com/BaBingoBango#-projects)!
-It's also where you can find my [contact information](https://github.com/BaBingoBango#-contact-information).
+Thanks for visiting my page here on GitHub - it's where I've uploaded all the code for my [coding projects](https://github.com/BaBingoBango#-projects)!
+It's also where you can find my [contact info](https://github.com/BaBingoBango#-contact-information).

 ## 👀 Interests
-In general, I'm interested in computer science, but more specifically interested in the following areas of technology:
+In general, I'm interested in computer science, but more specifically in the following areas:

  - Software Engineering
  - User Interface & User Experience Design